cis547/cis547.github.io/_labs/lab03.markdown

 This process continues until the fuzzer gets interrupted (via timeout, or on the terminal by Ctrl+C).

-The following pseudocode illustrates this logic:
+The following pseudo-code illustrates this logic:

 ```
 readSeedInputs(SeedInputs)  // Initialize SeedInputs